 Vision Screening Program

-Nearly one in 10 children between the ages of 3 and 5 has a vision problem.
+Nearly 15% of children between the ages of 3 and 5 has a vision problem that requires glasses.

 In Oregon, it is mandatory for school districts to provide vision screening for school-aged children.
 However, the state does not fund this program, and budget cuts mean many schools lack the necessary equipment and knowledge to conduct quality screenings.